mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/manage-rbac-roles.md

 The following example modifies the `Grafana Admin` basic role permissions.

 - Permissions to list, grant, and revoke roles to teams are removed.
-- Permission to read and write Grafana folders is added.
+- Permission to read and write Mosaicoo folders is added.

 ```yaml
 # config file version